 Scott is the junior senator from Florida and is a Republican.
 He has served since Jan 8, 2019.
-Scott is next up for reelection in 2024 and serves until Jan 3, 2025 unless re-elected.
+Scott is next up for reelection in 2024 and serves until Jan 3, 2025.
+He is 70 years old.

 Rick Scott sits on the following committees: